ArneWouters/BYTRA/README.md

 ### Prerequisites

-These have to be installed on the current system.
+These have to be installed on the current system:
  *   zlib1g-dev
  *   libssl-dev
  *   TA-Lib
  *   Boost

 Installing zlib1g-dev and libssl-dev: